 Doors may be opened only for the time required for normal entering and exiting.

-Permanently installed HVAC systems shall continue to operate.
+Permanently installed HVAC systems shall continue to operate and set at 72 degrees F plus or minus 4 degrees F.

 Window fans shall be removed or sealed.